 Obviously, there’s nothing better than that hat and suncream to make sure they’re protected from the sun.
 (Shall we say it a few more times?)
 But, there are other things that top up that protection.
 Invest in a UV sun suit, long-sleeved swimsuit or rash best and shorts for added coverage when they're enjoying sea and pool play - and don’t forget UV-protecting sunglasses.
 KIDLY Label's range of sustainable sunnies includes four different styles, all made from 100% recycled polycarbonate, with category 3 UV400 protection.
 Oh, and they come in a cotton storage pouch.
 Handy!

 7. STAY OUT OF THE CAR

 Unless your car has good AC, try to keep time spent in it to a minimum.
-Two hours driving to a beach will be no fun at all when you get there if everyone is is a state of near-collapse from the journey.
+Two hours of driving to a beach will be no fun at all when you get there if everyone is in a state of near-collapse from the journey.
 However, if you're nipping about locally, get some sunshades for the car windows.